 In 2010, the U.S. Food and Drug Administration approved Botox for use in treating migraine headaches.
 Studies show that Botox is effective against chronic migraines and headache syndromes.
 Botox has since become a popular method of treatment for migraines and headaches.
 This important and unexpected discovery gives migraine sufferers a safe alternative to daily prescription medications.

 Botox treatments consist of several tiny injections that Dr. Rivkin and his staff administer in multiple areas of the head and neck.
 While no anesthesia is necessary, we may apply ice or a numbing cream to the injection site to reduce any discomfort for the patient.
 Botox treatments for migraines typically entail treatments at 12-week intervals.

 While results differ for each patient, the positive effects of each procedure last up to 4 months.
 Dr. Rivkin has seen that some people who get Botox regularly for migraines tend to need less and less of a dose as their treatment continues.
 Dr. Alexander Rivkin’s practice has been focused on Botox and filler injections for the last 10 years.
 He has treated thousands of patients with Botox at Westside Aesthetics in Los Angeles.

 Migraines and TMJ disorders constitute a major part of his practice.
 The muscles and nerves in the face are complex — for safe and effective results, you need a doctor who has both expertise in the effects of Botox and a deep knowledge about the complex web of muscles that contribute to migraines.

-Contact Dr. Rivkin today to schedule a complimentary consultation.
+Contact Dr. Rivkin today to schedule a consultation.
 During your consultation, Dr. Rivkin will thoroughly review your medical history in order to determine the best treatment plan for you.
 He and his team of experts will answer any questions you may have to ensure you have the best experience and are completely comfortable with the treatment plan.

 Get Started Send Us A Message